SWI-Prolog/bench/README.md

 ## Porting

-The current  version runs on  SWI-Prolog, YAP, SICStus  Prolog, Scryer Prolog  and GNU-Prolog,  XSB and  Trealla Prolog.
+The  current version  runs on  SWI-Prolog, YAP,  SICStus Prolog,  Ciao lang, Scryer  Prolog and GNU-Prolog,  XSB and Trealla Prolog.
 To get the actual  list, run this command  to get the system  identifiers and their version.

     swipl compare.pl -l